mountaineerbr/shellChatGPT/man/README.md

 A personal OpenAI API is required, set it with `option --api-key`.
 See also **ENVIRONMENT section**.

-This script also supports warping LocalAI, Ollama, Gemini and Mistral APIs.

 For complete model and settings information, refer to OpenAI API docs at
 <https://platform.openai.com/docs/>.